 How to get there: Confeitaria do Bolhão is just down the street from the Bolhão subway station.

-Go to a concert at the literal Home of Music
+Go to a concert at Casa da Música

-If you’re more interested in the history of the building, you can also opt to do the guided tour there or you can check out these fun facts about Casa da Música.
+If you’re more interested in the history of the building, you can also opt to do the guided tour there, or simply check out these fun facts about Casa da Música.

 How to get there: Casa da Música is just a 5 minutes’ walk away from the Casa da Música subway station.